Best cheap smartwatch for Android 2024

 Best hybrid watch

-Pairing the look of a traditional timepiece with fitness tools and smarts, the Vivomove Sport hybrid has a 5-day battery and useful Garmin health data behind the scenes.
+Pairing the look of a traditional timepiece with fitness tools and smarts, the Vivomove Sport hybrid has a 5-day battery life and useful Garmin health data behind the scenes.

 Best rugged watch